 Horticultural: the specific manipulation of plants to achieve design and functional intent can be highlighted (e.g. herbaceous borders, kitchen gardens, green walls, green roofs, naturalistic landscapes, formal landscapes, pruning for architecture, combinations of plants, specimen plants, shade plants, sun plants, wet-site plants, etc).
 A wide range of management practices can also be examined.

 The historical, artistic, and horticultural components of constructed landscapes contribute to their sustainability.
-Each year, the program emphasizes specific components.
-The 2014 theme seeks to explore how the sites examined fit in the context of the local community and about the kind of connections that may exist to local institutions and organizations.
+Each year, the program emphasizes specific components that seek to explore how the examined sites fit in the context of the local community and about the kind of connections that may exist to local institutions and organizations.

 The program will begin in Preston, which is the administrative, commercial, industrial, and cultural center of the county of Lancashire in the northwest of England.
 The town has approximately 129,000 people and provides a wide range of educational and leisure opportunities and facilities.
 The northwest corner of England includes important industrial/population centers such as Liverpool and Manchester as well as the tranquil and pastoral Lake District in Cumbria.